Hamzablm/blog/_posts/2021-01-30-working-with-nulls-in-java.md

 }
 ```
 Another thing to remember is never to return a null value in a method.
 For that, you can use the **null object pattern**.
 For example, if your method returns a `Collection`.
 Instead of returning `null`, you would return an empty collection.
-Or you can use the `Optional` type as it provides a clear and explicit way to convey the message that there may NOT be a value without using `null`.
+Or you can use the `Optional` type as it provides a clear and explicit way to communicate the message that there may NOT be a value without using `null`.

 Finally, having a good suite of tests will definitely help you detect programming bugs caused by nulls.